 What you get is a defined low end, plenty of clarity in the mids and added durability so you can really dig in when you're palm muting.

 If you own a Strat, you'll want to look at these.
 The Fender Pure Nickel sets feature a nickel core, wrapped with a nickel wire cover.
 This delivers tons of vintage tone, and also has the side benefit of reducing finger squeak as you traverse around the fretboard.

 The strings feel silky smooth straight out of the packet, and the pure nickel core allows the guitar's inherent tone to shine through.
 Some of the best electric guitar strings if you're playing blues or low-gain styles.

 Next up is the only true rival to Ernie Ball, certainly in terms of the range on offer.
 The D'Addario XL range incorporates six different construction methods, each with its own characteristics.

-This includes the XL Prosteels, with increased output and brightness; XL Nickel Wound which are ideal 'everyday' strings; XL Coated Nickel, which have a slightly longer lifespan; XL Half Rounds which are semi-flat to alter their feel; XL Pure Nickel, which give that vintage flavour; and XL Chromes, which are flatwound to deliver increased low-end smoothness.
+This includes the XL Prosteels - with increased output and brightness; the XL Nickel Wound - ideal 'everyday' strings; the XL Coated Nickel - which have a slightly longer lifespan; the XL Half Rounds - which are semi-flat to alter their feel; the XL Pure Nickel - which give off that vintage flavor; and the XL Chromes - which are flatwound to deliver increased low-end smoothness.

 Each subset comes in a range of gauges, and as D'Addario's best-selling roster, you should definitely consider them.